From BR Bullpen

 Biographical Information

 One of Japan's most durable and top defensive catchers for a couple decades, Motonobu Tanishige has never been considered a top star due to his lack of contact hitting.
-An occasional power threat later in his career, he only made one Best Nine in 17 years as of 2006.
+An occasional power threat later in his career, he only made one Best Nine in over 23 years.

 Tanishige hit 42 homers in high school and was picked in the first round of the 1988 NPB draft by the Yokohama BayStars.
 He hit just .175/.247/.273 and .175/.264/.279 his first two seasons, then in '91 improved to .237/.324/.398.
 He slipped back to .191/.280/.284 in 1992.